 - Regulating your exercise so you aren't exercising too much or too little

 - Managing your weight (this means making sure you don't gain too much weight or lose too much)

 Following these basic recommendations should dramatically help normalize your menstrual cycle and your luteal phase which should go a long way to improving your progesterone level.

 #4.
 Get your thyroid evaluated (and other hormones!)

 You should consider the hormones in your body as one intertwined system.

 This means you can't disentangle them from one another.

-It has been shown that changes to thyroid function alters both progesterone and cortisol levels.
+It has been shown that changes in thyroid function alter both progesterone and cortisol levels.
+(8)